 What’s the best part of being a photographer?

-For me the best part of being a photographer is being able look back through your collection of photos and remembering the story behind each one.
+For me, the best part of being a photographer is being able to look back through your collection of photos and remembering the story behind each one.
 Also, its great to see how much you’ve improved!

 Share with us your favorite image and why.

 My favourite image is probably my photograph of a Dartford Warbler with a spider it had caught.
 I chose this image because I set out on that summers day to look for that specific bird.
 After a little while of scanning the gorse and listening out for theirs calls this wonderful bird popped out the gorse and perched long enough for a photo.

 What type of camera(s) do you shoot with?
 What is your favorite lens?

 I use a Nikon D7200 camera with a 300mm f4 lens and most of the time with a teleconverter attached which helps me get that little bit closer to smaller birds.